James Study 1: Introduction

 7. What happens to you when perseverance has completed its work?

-8. Have you had any trial that has worked for your good, and as a result you have become a more mature person?
+8. Have you had any trial that has worked for your good, where as a result you have become a more mature person?
 Write about it.

 9. What will God give to those who ask Him?